aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Relative distances
      - Set to **true** to make all distances relative to the Half-Width at Half-Maxima (HWHM) of the PSF used to create the data.
 This is the same as when using the ``Peak Fit`` plugin.
 This applies to the spot identification, and also the match distance.
 Note that the actual distances used will be recorded in the results table.

-       Set to **true** to use absolute distances enabling fine control over the tested settings.
+       Set to **false** to use absolute distances enabling fine control over the tested settings.
 Distances will be in pixels.

    * - Smoothing
      - The smoothing parameter for the first filter.